IlluviumGame/IIPs/iips/iip-60.md

 5) Council voting takes place.
 An approval at this step gives Labs a green light to move ahead with development.

 ## Voting:
 Gameplay Feature Proposals will be posted with the GFP tag (ex.
-GFP-XX) in the Governance Ideas channel.Upon reaching 40 upvotes from the community, with more upvotes than downvotes, GFPs will move through normal proposal voting by the Illuvium Community Council and Illuvium Main Council.
+GFP-XX) in the Governance Ideas channel.
+Upon reaching 40 upvotes from the community, with more upvotes than downvotes, GFPs will move through normal proposal voting by the Illuvium Community Council and Illuvium Main Council.
 The upvote requirement to initiate council voting can be changed in the future by ICCP, as Illuvium’s player numbers fluctuate.

 ## Approval:
 On being approved, GFPs will be added to a planned feature list, for Illuvium Labs to integrate into their development pipeline.